Employing Single-use Technology to Control Frozen Bulk Drug Storage: The Cold Hard Facts

 Single-use Technology – New biopharmaceutical drug products that alter and even save lives can be very profitable for their developers.
 They are, however, costly to develop and represent significant investment, particularly at the end of the manufacturing process.

-For this reason, safe cost-effective frozen storage and transport are critical, especially as drugs transition from R&D through clinical trial and to higher volume production.
+For this reason, safe cost-effective frozen storage and shipping are critical, especially as drugs transition from R&D through clinical trial and to higher volume production.

 The objectives for choosing a new storage/transport method include minimizing both capital and operating expense, reducing facility space requirements, and cutting time and energy for clean-in-place and steamin-place processes.